littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 -Civic Hoarder now also provides +7500 mineral storage.
 -Civic Self-Aware Production Targets now also provides +2.5% alloy production.
 -Civic Direct Revelation now has special interactions with the "Doomsday" Origin and a grace period at game start.
--New government type Citizen Crusade: Combination of Citizen Service and Exalted Priesthood -Two government types renamed (Social Imperialism -> Imperial Socialism, Socialism In One State -> Exemplary Socialism)
+-New government type Citizen Crusade: Combination of Citizen Service and Exalted Priesthood.
+-New government type Cooperative Enterprise: Corporate authority, Employee-Owned Co-op.
+-Two government types renamed (Social Imperialism -> Imperial Socialism, Socialism In One State -> Exemplary Socialism).
 -Fix: Added election weights to some governments missing them.
 -Fix: Minor change to Warrior Caste jobs-per-pop to bring more in line with intent.
 -Fix: Shroud Touched trait marked as improving leaders.